gamesbook/protograf/docs/source/examples/abstract.rst

 Discussion  This example shows how to construct a board and then show a series
             of moves played out on that board.

-            This example uses ``RectangularLocations()`` to create a virtual grid representing grid locations on a square board.
-The ``Grid()`` command constructs the lines of the board for the grid ;
+            This example uses a number of different commands:

+            - ``RectangularLocations()`` creates a virtual grid representing possible locations on a square board;
+            - The ``Grid()`` command constructs the lines of the board;
-            and a ``Layout()`` command then places a set of ``Image`` s, representing all pieces placed on the board up to that turn, using their grid-location as a reference.
-The ``Star`` command places a yellow-colored star on the most recently placed piece.
+            - The ``Layout()`` command places a set of ``Image`` s, representing all pieces placed on the board up to that turn, using their grid-locations as a reference;
+            - The ``Star()`` command places a yellow-colored star at the grid-location corresponding to that of the most recently placed piece.

-            The example requires the use of a Python list to store the moves, showing for each side on which grid row/column intesection their piece was placed:
+            The example requires the use of a Python list to store the moves, showing for each side on which grid row/column intersection their piece was placed.
+Here ``blk`` corresponds to the black-colored pieces of the Black player, and ``wht`` corresponds to the white-colored pieces of the White player.

               .. code:: python